-Talking to kids about drugs, substance abuse, and addiction has always been important, but maybe now more than ever.
+Talking to kids about drugs, substance misuse, and addiction has always been important, but maybe now more than ever.
 New survey findings reveal that one out of every five 13- and 14-year-old respondents had seen drugs being sold on social media.
 According to the Daniel Spargo-Mabbs Foundation who administered the survey, kids’ exposure to drugs online increased from 20 percent of 13-15 year-olds in 2020 to 25 percent of teens surveyed in 2021.

 The survey also revealed that Snapchat was the leading social media app where teenagers saw drugs being sold online, followed by Instagram and TikTok.
 With kids spending even more time online than ever during the pandemic, it’s not surprising that they are being exposed to more and more problematic content on their favorite apps.